Interedge backscattering in time-reversal symmetric quantum spin Hall Josephson junctions: Introduction

-In this contribution, we investigate a way to isolate energetically the topological ABS from the quasicontinuum without breaking time-reversal symmetry.
-To this aim, we engineer a backscattering process between opposite edges, mediated by an additional ABS present in the extended N'SNSN' junction, see Fig.~\ref{fig:setup}~\footnote{Alternatively, one can design a single-edge backscattering by coupling two JJs, though $\text{S}_1N\text{S}_2N'\text{S}_2N\text{S}_1$, with two different superconductors $\text{S}_{1/2}$, differing by a phase difference.}.
-In this geometry, the central SNS junction is embedded in two additional normal N' parts resulting, for example, from the partial covering of the QSH bar with superconducting fingers, see Fig.~\ref{fig:setup}.
+In this work, we investigate a way to isolate energetically the topological ABS from the quasicontinuum without breaking time-reversal symmetry.
+To this aim, we engineer a backscattering process between opposite edges, mediated by an additional ABS present in the extended N'SNSN' junction, see Fig.~\ref{fig:setup}(a)~\footnote{Alternatively, one can design single-edge backscattering by adding an extra normal part to a JJ, i.e. $\text{S}_1\text{N}\text{S}_2\text{N}^{'} \text{S}_2\text{N}\text{S}_1$, with two superconductors $\text{S}_{1,2}$, differing by a phase difference.}.
+In this geometry, the central SNS junction is embedded in two additional normal N' parts resulting, for example, from the partial covering of the QSH bar with superconducting fingers, see Fig.~\ref{fig:setup}(a)~\footnote{Note that similar results can be obtained if only one external N' part is present in the setup, see App.~\ref{App: N'SNS -junction}.
+However, we consider two external parts to remain closer to previous experimental realizations, see~\cite{Bocquillon2016a,Deacon2017a}.}.
 Here, two types of ABS arise: the usual phase-dependent ABS~\cite{Fu2009a, Beenakker2013a} localized at the edges of the SNS region, and a phase-independent ABS localized at the N'S regions.
 The latter exhibits a discrete energy spectrum determined by the perimeter of the N' regions, namely

-with $n\in \mathbb{Z}$ and $p_{N'}=2L_{N'}+\text{W}$, see Fig.~\ref{fig:setup}.
-Interestingly, when the width of the superconducting fingers is smaller or of the order of the superconducting coherence length ($L_s\lesssim \xi_s$), both types of ABS hybridize when they are in resonance.
+with $n\in \mathbb{Z}$ and $p_{N'}=2L_{N'}+\text{W}$, see Fig.~\ref{fig:setup}(a).
+The coupling between both types of ABS becomes effective when they are in resonance and when the width of the superconducting fingers is smaller or of the order of the superconducting coherence length ($L_s\lesssim \xi_s$).
 In this scenario, avoided level crossings develop, yielding a 4$\pi$-periodic ABS decoupled from the rest of the spectrum.

-We explore further consequences of the interplay of this new length scale $L_{N'}$ and its associated energy $E_0$ with the rest of the parameters of the junction, finding a modified ratio of the 4$\pi$- and 2$\pi$-periodic critical currents,~$I_{\text{c},4\pi}/I_{\text{c},2\pi}$ and a distorted SQI pattern.
+In the rest of this contribution, we analyze measurable consequences of the presence of these avoided level crossings.
+Firstly, we study the Shapiro steps resulting from the modified ratio of the 4$\pi$- and 2$\pi$-periodic critical currents,~$I_{\text{c},4\pi}/I_{\text{c},2\pi}$, allowing for dynamical transitions between them.
+Here, we observe a suppression of the odd voltage steps, the hallmark of the fractional Josephson effect, under realistic conditions.
+Secondly, we investigate the distortion of the SQI pattern due to the presence of the additional length scale $L_{N'}$.